 When the session was over, I was able to see the big takeaways from the group, but more importantly these educators shared their learning with the Twitterverse.
 Below are two examples of teachers sharing their learning.

 This super easy-to-use (and free!) tool is perfect for giving eyes to the exit slip and sharing student learning.
-You might have students post their Spark Post images on Seesaw for their peers to view, or send the images straight to you to share on a class Twitter page or school Facebook page.
+You might have students post their Spark Post images on Seesaw for their peers to view.
+Or they can send the images straight to you to share on a class Twitter page or school Facebook page.
 It’s all about setting a purpose for student learning as you check for understanding in the classroom.

 You can learn more about Spark Post and all of the Spark tools by visiting the Adobe Spark website!